View Portfolio

 Don’t spend 5 minutes on your friendship and 10 seconds on their new relationship

 Like we covered above, don’t talk about yourself.
 If you want to mention a great memory with the bride or groom, that’s fine!
 But if your toast is made up of 7.5 minutes of all your memories with either the bride or the groom, and then concludes with 10 seconds of “…anyway you’ve been a great friend and I hope you guys have a great marriage and a happy life together”… well, you just spent 7.5 minutes talking about yourself and only a few seconds on this new couple everyone is celebrating.
-And it sounds a bit like you’re trying to convince everyone they should have married you instead.
-By all means – bring up awesome memories if they are fitting.
-But try to continually steer the focus of your speech back to both the bride and the groom.
+It sounds a bit like you’re trying to convince everyone they should have married you instead.

 Don’t use cliches